 Sign up for email updates to find out more about York.

-They are studying a range of subjects including Chemistry, Economics, Environmental Science, Philosophy, Politics and Economics, and Psychology.
+They're studying a range of subjects including Philosophy, Politics, Electronic Engineering and Mathematics.

 As soon as my course started, I realised how lucky I was.
 The lectures are held by professional and passionate professors who are able to transfer this passion to their students.
 Even the multicultural environment really caught my attention.
 It's surprising to know so many people with different backgrounds and nationalities.
 The amount of students coming from abroad is really high and this provides a great international outlook to the university.
 Moreover, a beautiful campus makes a perfect setting to experience all that goes on beyond studying for a degree at York.